weidengeist/Willowbot/README.md

 To keep all routines and variables properly sorted and to minimize the risk of unintentionally overwriting already defined ones, it is recommended to prefix them with the module name, e.g. if you have a custom module named `giveaway`, you should name the routines and variables within this module `giveaway_doStuff()`, `giveaway_entries`, `giveaway_doSomeOtherThings()`, and so on.

+Those optional modules can be activated an deactivated via a list called `activeModules`¹.
+Willowbot will only use the optional modules that are present on that list, so don’t forget to put your module on it.
+If you get into trouble with a distinct module (error, unexpected behaviour, conflicts with other modules, etc.), you don’t have to completely delete it from the list or even from the `modules_opt` directory, but you can just uncomment it by preceding its entry in `activeModules` with `#`.
+Those uncommented modules won’t be loaded when Willowbot starts.

+¹ Windows users beware!
+This file has no extension, but it can be opened and edited with any text editor (e. g.
+Notepad).
+Make sure that it still has no file extension when you save your changes.
+If this design decision is an aspect to take very much care of and a common source of errors, please let me know.

 ### 4.1 Accessing custom modules: the `function` key